 21) Epidendroideae Orchids (Epidendroideae)

 Epidendroideae is a subfamily in the Orchidaceae (Orchid) family of plants.
-Containing more than 15,000 species of orchids, Epidendroideae is by far the largest subfamily of orchids.
+Containing more than 15,000 species of orchids, Epidendroideae is the largest subfamily of orchids.
 Although the subfamily contains some terrestrial orchids, most of the species of this family are tropical epiphytes.
-While most members of this family are endemic to tropical and subtropical regions where they grow on trees in humid climates, species of the Orchidaceae family can be found growing natively in various climates all around the world.
+While most members of this family are endemic to tropical and subtropical regions where they grow on trees in humid climates, species of the Orchidaceae family can grow natively in various climates worldwide.

 Native To: | Worldwide |